mozilla/l10nregistry-rs/src/solver/README.md

 This module contains an algorithm used to power the `FluentBundle` generator in `L10nRegistry`.

-The main concept behind it is a problem solver which takes a list of resources and a list of sources and computes all possible iterations of valid sets of orders of sources that allow for creation of `FluentBundle` with the requested resources.
+The main concept behind it is a problem solver which takes a list of resources and a list of sources and computes all possible iterations of valid combinations of source orders that allow for creation of `FluentBundle` with the requested resources.

 The algorithm is notoriously hard to read, write, and modify, which prompts this documentation to be extensive and provide an example with diagram presentations to aid the reader.